44 years ago, in the summer of 1977, I had the privilege of traveling around Europe with a good friend of mine.

 Notification that our train was delayed was made in red pen on a small white board propped up at the ticket window.
 Unfortunately that notification was updated often given the delay ended up being almost 90 minutes.
 I will admit that Amtrak has a text messaging system that notifies passengers who had registered their cell phone numbers of the delays - however it lags behind the white board.

-Comparing my experience riding the train last week, as pleasant as it was, to the many train rides I enjoyed across Europe in 1977, I may as well have been running through a pillar at King's Cross Station in London to find Platform 9¾ and catch the Hogwarts Express to Hogsmeade Station.
+Comparing my experience riding the train these days, as pleasant as it is, to the many train rides I enjoyed across Europe in 1977, I may as well have been running through a pillar at King's Cross Station in London to find Platform 9¾ and catch the Hogwarts Express to Hogsmeade Station.
 It was hard to fathom that this was a mode of transportation, a quasi-government funded entity, of one of the most powerful nations in the world.

 Yes, we can send a man to the moon, develop nano technology (that only Michael Crichton can explain in his novel "Prey"), design phones that are smarter than their users, yet we cannot make our trains run on time.
 Where is that DeLorean when we need it?